Sam and Bucky: the 80s Want Their Plot Cliches Back

 This problem was more than hinted at in the first episode, in that the only thing we were told about the so-called terrorist organization is that they want open borders and for people to be able to move freely between nations.
 Most people living in the European Union have had that ability within the union for decades, and it has generally been viewed as beneficial economically, culturally, and socially.

 American conservatives are horrified by the idea of open borders, which makes this show’s narrative lean into that Captain Nationalism idea.
-The new Cap being both a jerk and someone more than happy to promulgate the jingoistic propaganda is find for a character who clearly is supposed to be one of our antagonists, but when the two protagonists also immediately assume that open borders are bad, that’s more problematic.
+The new Cap being both a jerk and someone more than happy to promulgate the jingoistic propaganda is fine for a character who clearly is supposed to be one of our antagonists, but when the two protagonists also immediately assume that open borders are bad, that’s more problematic.

 I had hoped that the Flag-Smashers would turn out to be a worthy exploration of some kind of justice issue, but the third episode just muddles it up even more.
 The leader, Karli, is also angry that people who were dusted in the blip but then came back are getting aid and resources to reintegrate with society.
 That sort of resentment is something that happens in the real world in relationship to refugee crises, it’s true, however the people who feel that sort of resentment are also almost always the same people who vehemently opposed open borders.